 Whilst the annual fees differ, other perks such as sign-up bonuses, ongoing points earning through spending and trip protection do also, so it is worth clicking through to decide which offers the best value to your circumstances.

-*Note that with the Qantas American Express Ultimate and Premium cards, you will receive digital lounge invitations which will be assigned to your Qantas Frequent Flyer account after your first spend with Qantas
+*Note that with these cards, you will receive your passes after your first spend with Qantas

 Accessing Qantas lounges through other methods